openPhiL/openHouse/How to build it/2 Composite Setup/Z-Wave Connectivity/README.md

 You will see the Z-Wave Controller Status turns to "online" if you were right after a couple of seconds.

-## Install HABMin in OpenHAB
-Use the PaperUI Interface of OpenHAB->Addons->User-Interfaces->HABmin to Install this addon.
-It has unique Z-Wave functionalities that are helpful:
-- enable nightly heal mode

 ## Z-Wave Networking